monanadmin/MONAN-Model/README.md

 History
 ====
+- Version 1.4.2-rc (Release Candidate) - Speed up by about 7%.
+Cleanup to become the initial version of the C3P Community Cloud-Convection Parameterization.
+Joint development between INPE and NOAA/GSL.
+Removed files not needed anymore.
+Adding effects of PCW (Neelin et al. 2009) and vertical shear of horizontal wind on the entrainment rate.
+This should improve model simulations of MCSs.
+Additional trigger function based on Xie et al 2019.
+Additional comments and references.
 - Version 1.4.1-rc (Release Candidate) - Terrain height (ter, calculated previously in the pre processing with init_atmosphere_model) included in the Registry.xml's input section so that can be read from 'init' file and post processed. kubota relhum evalute modification on mpas_isobaric_diagnostics.F.
 - Version 1.4.0-rc (Release Candidate) - Changing the number of isobaric levels from 22 to 18.
 - Version 1.3.1-rc (Release Candidate) - All 2d vars (_15hPa to _1000hPa) were converted into isobaric 3D vars.
 All ac* vars now are being accumulated.